tobyweston/blog/source/_posts/2014-11-25-scala-learning-curve.md

 The next challenge is working towards a more cohesive functional design; this really means adopting a functional style at a system level; architecting the entire application as functions and abandoning the object-oriented style completely.
 So, aiming for something like a Haskell application.

-All the concrete functional programming mechanisms above apply, but throughout the system.
-Not to isolated areas but lifted to application-wide concerns.
-Picking up advanced libraries like [Scalaz](http://eed3si9n.com/learning-scalaz/index.html) seems to go hand-in-hand at this point in the curve.
+All the concrete functional programming mechanisms above apply but this time, throughout the system; not to isolated areas but lifted to application-wide concerns.
+Picking up advanced libraries like [Scalaz](http://eed3si9n.com/learning-scalaz/index.html) seems to go hand-in-hand with this point of the curve.

 ## As a Continuum